alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 {% endhighlight %}
 <br/>

-### Take Aways
+### Final Thoughts
 Flux provides enough functionality and readability to make it an interesting competitor to the two more established machine learning frameworks.
-From a personal perspective, I think that Flux is a fantastic option for research projects and a much needed break from the monotony of Python in my machine learning life.
-I'm quite excited about the Flux's progress and I am certainly hoping to see more tools and papers publishing their work in Flux!
-Hopefully we have more pretrained NLP models making their way into Flux soon.
-However, from an industry perspective the shear extent to which PyTorch and Tensorflow have been battle-tested makes them a more reliable option which continue to have more off-the-shelf functionlity and pre-trained models.
+From a personal perspective, I think that Flux is a fantastic option for research projects and a much-needed break from the monotony of Python in my machine learning life.
+I'm quite excited about Flux's progress over the last few years and I am certainly hoping to see more tools and papers publishing their work in Flux - particularly in NLP.
+From an industry user perspective, the sheer extent to which PyTorch and Tensorflow have been battle-tested makes them a more reliable option which continues to have more off-the-shelf functionality and pre-trained models than Flux.

 <br/>
 To cite this post: